 About the California Green New Deal Coalition

 The California Green New Deal Coalition is a coalition of community organizations, advocates, unions, and allies across California who know that the future of our state and planet depends on rapidly transitioning to a clean energy economy with justice at its core.
-The coalition consists of 57 organizations with 19 Steering Committee members: Central Coast Climate Justice Network, PODER, SEIU California, UC Merced Community and Labor Center, Los Angeles Alliance for a New Economy (LAANE), Youth vs. Apocalypse, Jobs with Justice San Francisco, the Greenlining Institute, California Working Families Party, Richmond Our Power Coalition, Rising Sun Center for Opportunity, Comite Civico del Valle, Physicians for Social Responsibility Los Angeles (PSR-LA), San Diego Green New Deal Alliance, Communities for a Better Environment (CBE), Center on Race, Poverty, & the Environment (CRPE), Pacoima Beautiful, Asian Pacific Environmental Network (APEN), and California Environmental Justice Alliance (CEJA).
+The coalition consists of 57 organizations with 19 Steering Committee members: Central Coast Climate Justice Network, PODER, SEIU California, UC Merced Community and Labor Center, Los Angeles Alliance for a New Economy (LAANE), Youth vs. Apocalypse, Jobs with Justice San Francisco, the Greenlining Institute, California Working Families Party, Richmond Our Power Coalition, Rising Sun Center for Opportunity, Comite Civico del Valle, Physicians for Social Responsibility Los Angeles (PSR-LA), San Diego Green New Deal Alliance, Communities for a Better Environment (CBE), Center for Race, Poverty, and the Environment (CRPE), Pacoima Beautiful, Asian Pacific Environmental Network (APEN), and California Environmental Justice Alliance (CEJA).